-The graph above comes from the Department of Transport’s annual report on reported road casualties for 2019/20.
-It shows the level of road traffic casualties involving car occupants in the UK between 2009 and 2019.
-In 2019 alone, 736 car occupant fatalities were reported.
+The graph above comes from the Department of Transport’s annual report on reported road casualties for 2020/21.
+It shows the level of road traffic casualties and the severity of injuries recorded for this period.

 After being in a road traffic accident, you may be under a legal responsibility to report it to the police.
 If this is the case, you can only report the accident to them either at a police station or to a police officer in person.
 You cannot make this type of report by telephone.
 You may be able to report your accident to the police online.
 However, not all police forces can provide online reporting.

 If you’re involved in a car accident, you should stop and exchange certain details if one or more of the following has happened:

 - A person (besides yourself) has been injured.

 - Damage has been caused to another vehicle or someone else’s property.
 This can include street signs, street lamps and bollards.